Please ensure your project follows these rules...

 Check-in, Setup and Rules and Safety Inspection

 Each exhibitor participating in the ORSF will set up and remove his/her exhibit during the respective times allowed on the Schedule of Events.
-The 2020 ORSF check-in, set-up, and Rules and Safety Inspection will take place Friday, April 3, 2020 from 10:00am to noon.
-All participants must vacate the exhibit area by noon.
 Before the Rules and Safety Inspection can begin every component of the display must be in-place.

 Failure to complete check-in, set-up and receive a Rules and Safety Inspection during this period may result in a minimum penalty of the loss of all visual presentation marks and the project may not be judged at all.

 No item(s) should be removed from the display until the closing of the Fair on Saturday late morning.
-The exhibit area is secured overnight Friday but the ORSF will not be liable for equipment loss or damage.
-Preliminary judging of projects and displays begins Friday at noon.
+The exhibit area is secured overnight but the ORSF will not be liable for equipment loss or damage.
+Preliminary judging of projects and displays begins at noon of the first day of the Fair.
 Students are not allowed to re-enter until 1pm.

 Following set-up of an exhibit, the project must pass a Rules and Safety Inspection.
 Failure to meet the rules or correct safety violations will result in disqualification.